Predict the Potholes

 If you find yourself turning to food more than you want to, try to stick with healthy choices.
 Carrot sticks and celery do not lead to weight gain.
 But don't beat yourself up if you reach for something decadent.
 Smoking is a more serious health concern than the minor change in weight that can accompany quitting, so address the most serious issue first.

-By the way, many experts recommend that you wait at least two months after you quit smoking before you try to diet.
+By the way, many experts recommend that you wait a couple of months after you quit smoking before you try to diet.

 One of the advantages of bupropion (Zyban or Wellbutrin), one of several available smoking cessation drugs, is that it is associated with less weight gain than other smoking cessation techniques.
 If food is an issue for you, you might want to speak with your doctor about bupropion.